Seh83/Machine_Learning_Coffee_Sales_Prediction/README.md

 # This example is made on
 Python 3.6.1 :: Anaconda 4.4.0 (x86_64) using Spyder 3.2.2

 All modules with latest version as of Sep 2017

 Pandas
 Numpy
 Sklearn
 Matplotlib

-We providse data and code to solve the challenge.
+We provide data and code to solve the challenge.
-The code includes the solutions using a Random Forrests (scikit-learn) model, but other models are possible.
+The code includes the solutions using a Random Forrests model, but other models are possible.
 We dare you to try other algorithms and provide your feedback in the comments.

+# Usage
+Download/clone the git
+Open the Random_Forest Solution.py file in spyder and execute each line at a time